jeff-zucker/solid-shell/README.md

         "base" : "https://solid.community/public"
   }
 ```
-* **environment variables**  You may prefer to store your data in environment variables SOLID_IDP, SOLID_USERNAME, SOLID_PASSWORD, SOLID_BASE.
+* **environment variables**:  You may prefer to store your data in environment variables SOLID_IDP, SOLID_USERNAME, SOLID_PASSWORD, SOLID_BASE.

-* **let Sol prompt you** If one or more of the settings is not found in the config file or in the environment variables, Sol will prompt you for the missing settings on startup.
+* **let Sol prompt you**: If one or more of the settings is not found in the config file or in the environment variables, Sol will prompt you for the missing settings on startup.

 ## Specifying a base folder